 Connemara is the one place in Ireland where you will find the most Gaelic, or traditional Irish language, speaking locals.
 Today, the Irish language is spoken by a small minority of people as a first language, many of which are in Connemara.

 Then the Great Famine hit between 1845-1850 tragically wiping out 1 million out of the 8 million total Irish population.
-In addition, another 1 million emigrated starting a trend where more and more emigrated every year after to English speaking places like the United States.
+In addition, another 1 million emigrated, starting a trend where more and more people emigrated every year after to English speaking places like the United States.

-Children learn basic Irish in schools today, but they use English during their everyday lives so again the language is still barely holding on.
+Children learn basic Gaelic in schools today, but they use English during their everyday lives so again the language is still barely holding on.